rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+0.3.17: Maddening Heat Part 2
+- Recompiled for KSP 1.0
+- Redesigned the heat management system; no more exploding radiators!*
+- Fixed an issue with the ArcJet RCS thrusters not shutting off via action groups.
+* Unless you do something like enter the atmosphere...

+0.3.16: Maddening Heat Part 1
+- Temporarily disabled heat management while I'm redesigning the heat management system.
+It will be back for 1.0

 0.3.15: Moar Thrusters
 - Improved engine thrust on the Supernova.
 Hydrogen mode thrust has been increased to 900, up from 600.
 Pulsed Plasma mode is now 650, up from 150.
 - Supernova now consumes fewer FusionPellets when idling.